Whether you are looking to build muscle or burn fat, there are many stationary bike benefits you should understand.

 There are several advantages of using a stationary bike when compared to traditional biking as well as other forms of cardio; you can find some of the unique benefits below:

-Stationary Bike Training is Low Impact on Your Joints
+Low Impact on Your Joints

-There is an immediately seen benefit of less impact on your joints when training on a stationary bike, making it a great tool for people with arthritis, tendonitis or other forms of limiting injuries or conditions.
+There is an immediately seen benefit of less impact on your joints when training on a stationary bike, making it a great tool for people with arthritis, tendinitis or other forms of limiting injuries or conditions.

 When recovering from my two foot surgeries in college as well as a multitude of other injuries, I again turned to the stationary bicycle to stay in shape.